ksvc/KSYLive_iOS/README.en_US.md

 ### 3.2.4 GPUImage Dependencies

-Please refer to [GPUImage] (https://github.com/BradLarson/GPUImage/releases/tag/0.1.7) provided by the official cocoapods.
-The current version of our test is [0.1.7] (https: // github. com / BradLarson / GPUImage / releases / tag / 0.1.7)
+Please refer to [GPUImage](https://github.com/BradLarson/GPUImage/releases/tag/0.1.7) provided by the official cocoapods.
+The current version of our test is [0.1.7](https: // github. com / BradLarson / GPUImage / releases / tag / 0.1.7)

 ### 3.3 to start the demo project
 !!!!!
 Note: Here are two ways to run the demo, but only one alternative; If you want to change another method, please re-download or decompression, or restore git repository before trying. !!!!!